Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 Selling 100% for sale by owner (FSBO)

-This is exactly what it sounds like— you’re selling your home by yourself, with no help from an agent whatsoever.
+This is exactly what it sounds like— you’re selling your home alone, with no help from an agent.

 Note that many FSBO sellers use a flat-fee MLS listing service to get their home some visibility.
-For a one-time flat fee (average is around $299), these services list your property on the local MLS, where it can be seen by buyer’s agents.
+For a one-time flat fee (average is around $299-399), these services list your property on the local MLS, where buyer’s agents can see it.

 Is a FSBO sale right for you?